-The A Word actor takes the role of Fagin in Dodger, a new ten-part family adventure set to air in 2022.
+The A Word actor takes the role of Fagin in Dodger in the new ten-part family adventure.

 A funny, optimistic, fast-paced comedy drama full of jeopardy, Dodger is set before the events of Charles Dickens’ iconic novel, Oliver Twist.

 David Threlfall (Shameless, Housewife, 49) plays Chief of Police, Sir Charles Rowan while playing Dodger is Billy Jenkins (The Crown) with Saira Choudhry (Life, No Offence) as Nancy.